jialuechen/torchquant/README.md

 </div>

-QuanTorch is a comprehensive quantitative finance library built on top of PyTorch.
+QuanTorch is a comprehensive derivatives pricing library built on top of PyTorch.
 It provides a range of tools for asset pricing, risk management, and model calibration based on PyTorch's GPU accelerateion and automatic differentiation.

 ## Features